beyondsociety/ibox/docs/BuildingIbox.md

 ## **How to update meson and its dependencies**
 To update meson to the newest version, we type: ```$ pip3 install --upgrade meson ```

 If you get a message like: ```WARNING: You are using pip version 20.0.2; however, version 20.1 is available.
-You should consider upgrading via the 'usr/bin/python3 -m pip install --upgrade pip' command```, this means you need to update pip as well. **Pip = Pip3**, so just use ```pip3 install --upgrade pip``` unless you have Python 2 installed as well, then use pip).
+You should consider upgrading via the 'usr/bin/python3 -m pip install --upgrade pip' command```, this means you need to update pip as well. **Pip = Pip3**, so just use ```pip3 install --upgrade pip``` unless you have Python2 installed as well, then use pip.

 ## **How to build Ibox**
 If you need a build environment for Ibox, see the wiki below.
-If you just want to build Ibox, ignore the build instructions on the wiki and instead run the build script by typing ```./build.sh``` into a linux terminal.
+If you just want to build Ibox, then ignore the build environment instructions on the wiki and instead run the build script by typing ```./build.sh``` into a linux terminal.

 ```
 Build options for Ibox